threefoldtech/zos/specs/grid3/readme.md

 Each farmer object is assigned a Pricing Policy object:
 The pricing policy defines:
 - Currency (TFT, USD, etc…) _we will probably drop that_
+- Unit (Bytes, Kilobyte, Megabyte, Gigabytes)
 - SU
 - CU
 - NU

 ## General notes:
 - Each price defines a price for a single UNIT/SECOND.
 So for example SU is the price of a single Storage Unit per second where a Storage Unit can be 1 Gigabyte
+- NU is an exception because that's the price PER unit (regardless of number of seconds).
+For example if NU is 10 and Unit ig Gigabyte, so 1 Gigabyte of network traffic costs 10 mill.
 - Price is defined as `mil` of the currency.
 1 UNIT = 1,000,000,0 mil

 ### Example: